-The fifteenth Russian Night will be held Friday, June 9, 2023 at a beautiful new location, The Groesbeck Estate at the Cincinnati Nature Center .
-As always, the evening includes a gourmet Russian dinner in the wonderful Peterloon Estate, a live concert, as well as vodka tasting throughout the evening and a live auction!
+The sixeenth Russian Night will be held Friday, June 9, 2023 at a beautiful new location, The Groesbeck Estate at the Cincinnati Nature Center .
+As always, the evening includes a gourmet Russian dinner in gorgeous surroundings, a live concert, as well as vodka tasting throughout the evening and a live auction!

-The dinner, concert and auction will be held under a beautifully illumined tent this year.
-The vodka tasting, bar and hors d’oeuvre table will be outdoors.
+The dinner and auction will be held under a beautifully illumined tent.
+The vodka tasting, bar and hors d’oeuvre table happen on the patio.
 The basket raffle and auction items are on display throughout the evening.
 The concert will also be under the tent.

 • Warm Assorted Rolls and Sliced Dark Rye

 • Ramekins of Chive Butter and Sweet Butter at each table

 • Strawberry Caprese Salad: Strawberries, Fresh Mozzarella and Basil on a Bed of Arugula – White Balsamic Vinaigrette

 • Beet Brined Atlantic Salmon, Creamy Dill Coriander Sauce with Vinaigrette

 (Potatoes, Pickled Cucumbers, Beets, Carrots, Onion, Olive and Vinaigrette)

 White Cheddar Potato Timbale

 • Individual Pirog – Filled with Roasted Vegetables on a Bed of Turnip Puree